temporalio/features/features/data_converter/compression/README.md

 Payloads can be run through a `binary/zlib` compression Payload Codec.

-This feature:
+Steps:

-- runs the JSON value `{ "spec": true }` through the default Payload Converter, runs the Payload through the zlib compression Codec, writes it to `payloads/compressed.[lang]`, and verifies it matches the other files in `payloads/`
+- run a workflow that returns the JSON value `{ "spec": true }`
-- decodes all files in `payloads/` with the compression Codec and default Payload Converter and verifies the JSON value is `{ "spec": true }`
+- verify client result is object `{ "spec": true }`
+- get result payload of WorkflowExecutionCompleted event from workflow history
+- verify payload encoding is "binary/zlib", uncompress data to extract an inner payload
+- check that the inner payload encoding is `json/plain`, unmarshall its data using a `json` library, and compare it to the client result

 # Detailed spec